 With It's Always Sunny in Philadelphia, DeVito and his cast mates, including Charlie Day, Rob McElhenney and Glenn Howerton, have pushed the envelope in terms of its content.
 San Francisco Chronicle critic Tim Goodman describes the show as a "politically incorrect gem."
 DeVito plays a morally challenged father on this edgy sitcom.

-In addition to his work on It's Always Sunny in Philadelphia, DeVito has made several films in recent years.
+In addition to his work on It's Always Sunny in Philadelphia, DeVito has made several films in the latter part of his career.
 He appeared with Michael Douglas and Susan Sarandon in the drama Solitary Man (2009), and in the romantic comedy When in Rome (2010) with Kristen Bell and Josh Duhamel.
 In 2012, DeVito voiced the title character in the hit animated film The Lorax, based on the popular book by Dr. Seuss.

 In addition to acting, DeVito has also enjoyed considerable success as a director and producer.
 DeVito directed several episodes of Taxi and made his feature film directorial debut with the dark comedy Throw Momma from the Train, in which he also costarred with Billy Crystal.
 He has since directed half a dozen other feature films.

 profile name: Danny DeVito profile occupation:

 Sign in with Facebook to see how you and your friends are connected to famous icons.